 As with any surgery you are considering, you should do your research on the risks and benefits.
 LASIK is no exception.
-The good news is that LASIK has a tremendous reputation for success with an exceptionally low risk for complications – less than one percent for significant, sight-threatening issues according to the scientific evidence.
-That doesn’t mean there no risk – because all surgery carries some risk.
+The good news is that LASIK has a tremendous reputation for success with an exceptionally low risk for complications – less than one percent for significant, sight-threatening issues according to scientific evidence.
+That doesn’t mean there is no risk – because all surgery carries some risk.
 When you do your research, you will learn about the rare possibilities for complications, including post-LASIK ectasia.
 It isn’t common and it isn’t a simple condition.
 To help make sense of ectasia, we interviewed John Vukich, M.D., chair of the refractive surgery clinical committee for the American Society for Cataract and Refractive Surgery, to answer questions about both keratoconus and post-LASIK ectasia.

-Dr. Vukich, what is post-LASIK ectasia and what is the risk?
+Dr. Vukich, what is post-LASIK ectasia, and what is the risk?

 We should begin this answer with another question: What is keratoconus?
 Because from a clinical perspective, they are related.
 Keratoconus is a naturally occurring condition that over time weakens the structural integrity of the cornea, which is the front surface of the eye.
 Eventually, the bulging of the cornea may result in distorted and generally poor vision.